ulyssb/ShelfSense/README.md

 | **Backend** | Render | Private API endpoint (accessed by the frontend) |

 The frontend (hosted on **Vercel**) communicates securely with the backend (on **Render**) through environment-configured API URLs.

 ---

-## How It Works

-1. **Upload an Image** — The frontend sends your bookshelf photo to the backend.
-2. **AI Vision Analysis** — The backend uses OpenAI’s vision models to identify visible book titles.
-3. **Personalized Suggestions** — The AI recommends 5–7 new books based on your bookshelf and genre preferences.
-4. **Real Covers & Metadata** — Book data is enriched with real covers and details from Open Library.

----